Jump to main content

 News from Science, Media & the Public

-New Publication in edited volume: "The Economy and Chancellor Approval in Germany: A Cautionary tale about Data Vintages and Measures" (together with Mark Kayser, Hertie School Berlin) in Economics and Politics Revisited: Executive Approval and the New Calculus of Support.
+New Publication in edited volume: "The Economy and Chancellor Approval in Germany: A Cautionary tale about Data Vintages and Measures" (co-authored with Mark Kayser, Hertie School Berlin) in Economics and Politics Revisited: Executive Approval and the New Calculus of Support (open access).

-New publication: Strategic Alignment in Times of Crisis: Voting at the Dawn of a Global Pandemic“ (together with Max Schaub, University of Hamburg) was published in Political Behavior (open access).
+New publication: Strategic Alignment in Times of Crisis: Voting at the Dawn of a Global Pandemic“ (co-authored with Max Schaub, University of Hamburg) was published in Political Behavior (open access).

 New podcast episode: Deutschlandfunk-Nova has published Jun.-Prof. Arndt Leininger's inaugural lecture on "Voting at 16" as a podcast episode.
 You can find the lecture slides here.